xlmcoin/StellarBridge/README.md

 ### Brand Philosophy

-At StellarCapital, capital is deployed with discipline, insight, and long-term vision.
+At StellarBridge, capital is deployed with discipline, insight, and long-term vision.
 Every decision is guided by rigorous analysis, strategic foresight, and a commitment to sustainable value creation.

 ---